The herd of beef cattle and flock of sheep at Liberty Farms in Ghent, NY…

 After much fruitless searching for opportunities in the Northeast, a friend left a message on their answering machine about a small farm property coming up for sale in Vermont.
 The next day, Kate and Nick went to view the property.
 “We didn’t walk more than 50 yards from the car.
 We didn’t go into the house or the barn.
 We both said yes!” says Kate.
 “Some things just feel absolutely right.”
-The couple moved to the farm in May.
-And with a new baby, it is certainly an adventure for all.
+The couple moved to the farm that May.

 Longest Acres Farm comprises 120 acres, with 30 acres of open pasture and the rest mixed woodland.
 After much consideration, Nick decided that Rotokawa Devon and American Milking Devon cattle were ideal breeds for the farm’s environment.
 The breeds are well known for their hardiness and tolerance of weather extremes, and thrive on rough grazing, while the cows are excellent, easy-calving and milky mothers.
 “They are beautiful, docile animals,” says Nick.
 “The meat is tender and is unrivalled in texture and flavor.”
-As well as the small herd of cattle, the couple has a small flock of Icelandic Sheep, known for their hardiness, parasite-resistance and tolerance of marginal land, as well as their flavorful meat and excellent fleece, which Kate spins into yarn.
-The couple markets their own sheepskins along with the Certified Animal Welfare Approved by AGW lamb.
-Working with the Devons, the two species make a powerful grazing team.
+As well as the small herd of cattle, the couple also raises Certified Animal Welfare Approved by AGW pigs outdoors on pasture.

 Both Kate and Nick place a huge emphasis on animal husbandry and welfare at Longest Acres.
 Nick believes that observing the animals allows you to quickly pick up any changes in their wellbeing.
 “Knowing the animals intimately is the best way to be proactive when it comes to animal welfare,” he says.
 With such passion and commitment to animal welfare, applying for certification with Animal Welfare Approved by AGW was an obvious first step after Nick and Kate purchased their farm.
 Nick is proud to be part of the program, which he describes as “the most stringent farm certification available.”
 The fact that it is also free to farmers and ranchers is yet another bonus.

-Nick and Kate are working on growing their beef herd and sheep flock, and are in the process of building a barn.
-Longest Acres Farm’s Certified Animal Welfare Approve by AGW and Certified Grassfed by AGW products are available directly from the farm or by seasonal delivery to Boston year-round.
+Longest Acres Farm’s Certified Animal Welfare Approved by AGW pork and Certified Animal Welfare Approved by AGW, Certified Grassfed by AGW beef are available directly from the farm or by seasonal delivery to Boston year-round.
 For more information, contact Longest Acres Farm at email@example.com or call 802-685-7757.
 Follow Nick and Kate’s progress on Kate’s blog at longestacres.com.